cjpan/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing examples distributions by each label in train, valid and test sets.
+The examples distributions are similar in training, validation and test sets.
+However, the distribution in each set are unbalance.
+There are more examples of some classes than those of some other classes.
+Oversampling and undersampling may help in this situation.
+(I would try after the project submission.)

 ![alt text][image1]